-[RADIO STATION] is Now Available on Amazon Alexa-enabled Devices
+1310 KLIX is Now Available on Amazon Alexa-enabled Devices

 - Select "Skills" from the main menu of the app.

-- Search for [RADIO STATION].
-Tap on the station logo to get to the [RADIO STATION] skill.
+- Search for KLIX.
+Tap on the station logo to get to the 1310 KLIX skill.

 - Enjoy!